Early Generation Bengals

 What is the percentage of "wild genes" in the various generations???

 In the early crosses the F1 was 50% wild since it was an ALC bred to a fully domestic cat.
 Similarly, the G2 would have been only 25% wild and the G3 would have been only 12.5% wild.
+Once you get to the 4th and further generations (SBT), the percentage of wild genes is estimated at around 10%.
 However now that the later generation Bengals are common, we are able to breed early generation females to SBT Bengals (or start with an SBT female and ALC male cross), so our wild percentages are a little higher.
 For example, our G2 Rainforest Sashimi is the daughter of a G6 SBT Bengal male an F1 female (from an ALC male crossed to an SBT female Bengal).
-I've done some math and estimate her to be closer to 35% wild.
+I've done some math and estimate her to be closer to 32-35% wild.
 Her current kittens are also from an SBT Bengal male (much further than G6 though) so they are probably around 20-25% wild.
-It really all depends on how the genetic "roll of the dice" goes though!
+How "wild" a kitten looks or acts often depends on how the genetic "roll of the dice" goes!
 Just like some kids look or act more like one parent than the other (or even a grandparent), we never know exactly what the kittens will be like in looks or personality.
-So far our G3 kittens have been super sweet and friendly like our SBTs, but there is always the chance they'll be a little more wild, so we spend extra time evaluating their personalities before promising them to a new home.
+We do only breed our early generation females to super sweet males and so far our G3 kittens have been very friendly like our SBTs.
+The extensive socializing they get as kittens also helps ensure they are very people-oriented.
+But there is always the chance they'll be a little more wild, so we spend extra time evaluating their personalities before promising them to a new home.